j2store/userguide/troubleshooting_issues.md

 You will nedd to use your hosting CPanel file manager or an FTP client like filezilla to carry out the following tasks.

-The following two files control the display of order details in frontend
+The following file control the display of order details in frontend.

+orderitems.php = This controls the display the order details in email and invoice template(frontend order view)

+Let us see how to override the orderitems.php

+Copy /components/com_j2store/views/myprofile/tmpl/orderitems.php

+to

+/templates/YOUR_TEMPLATE/html/com_j2store/myprofile/orderitems.php

+Edit the file /templates/YOUR_TEMPLATE/html/com_j2store/myprofile/orderitems.php

+Make your changes / overrides.
+Save.

+You need to do the same if you want to override

 <a name="checkout_issues"></a>
 ##Troubleshooting Checkout issues